Frequently asked quesitons for incoming students as well as first time SSD students.

 Accessible Parking is available around campus, please visit Logistics, Transportation & Parking for more information.

-Students with temporary injuries (such as a broken limb, concussion, or surgery recovery) can complete a Student Initial Information Form and receive services through the SSD on a temporary basis.
+Students with temporary injuries (such as a broken limb, concussion, or surgery recovery) can complete a Student Initial Information Form and receive supports through the SSD on a temporary basis.

 Students with temporary injuries can meet with an SSD Coordinator prior to submitting documentation.
 Coordinators can discuss any documentation needs during your Welcome Meeting.
-In some situations, provisional accommodations may be appropriate and are typically approved for 1 semester, and may later be approved on a permanent basis.
+In some situations, temporary adjustments may be appropriate and are typically approved for 1 semester and extended as necessary.